The Stepmother (1972 film)

-The Stepmother is a 1972 comedy-drama film directed and produced by Howard L. Avedis and released theatrically in the U.S. by Crown International Pictures.
+The Stepmother is a 1972 American erotic thriller exploitation film directed and produced by Howard L. Avedis and released theatrically in the U.S. by Crown International Pictures.
 It stars Alejandro Rey as an architect who murders a client he suspects is having an affair with his wife.

 Plot

 Margo Delgado (Katherine Justice) seduces her stepson, Steve Delgado (Rudy Herrera Jr.), while murder and other complications arise.